google/playhvz/README.md

 * `SPECIFIC_TEST_NAME` maps to the test file name, minus the .py
 * `-d` uses desktop window sizing.
 Omitting this flag will run with mobile sizing instead.
 * `-m` uses mobile window sizing (default behavior).
 * `-l` indicates local server testing, and will rely on in-memory state rather than a database.
+User accounts defined in config.json will be used for tests.
-* `-r` indicates remote server testing, and will use your firebase settings from `config.json`.
+* `-r` indicates remote server testing, and will use your firebase and user account settings from `config.json`.

 **Note**: Bracketed segments are optional.